Blanche Marvin: Life and career

-Blanche Schein was born in Brooklyn, New York City on 17 January 1925.
-She later adopted the name of Blanche Zohar.
-She reportedly left home at age 14 to act and dance on Broadway, before appearing in Lute Song (1946), which starred Mary Martin and Yul Brynner.
+Marvin was born Blanche Schein in New York City on 17 January 1925.
+According to her daughter, she became estranged from her parents and siblings, and by her own account, she left home at age 14.
+She became a dancer and actor under the stage name Blanche Zohar, and appeared in small roles on Broadway in Lute Song (1946) and other productions, as well as in films.

-Marvin was reportedly courted by Marlon Brando and became a close friend of Tennessee Williams, whom she met through Margo Jones, who directed the Broadway production of The Glass Menagerie.
+According to Marvin, she once rebuffed a pass from Marlon Brando.
+She became a close friend of Tennessee Williams, whom she met through Margo Jones, who directed the Broadway production of The Glass Menagerie.
 Marvin later claimed Williams had named his lead character in A Streetcar Named Desire, Blanche DuBois, after her.
 She married American producer Mark Marvin, 17 years her senior.

+Marvin began reviewing plays in 1987 and continued working as a theatre critic until she was 99 years old.
 She created the Empty Space Peter Brook Award in 1991, and endowed it personally.

-Marvin was made an Honorary Member of the Order of the British Empire (MBE) in 2010, for services to theatre, and appeared as a "castaway" on the BBC Radio programme Desert Island Discs on 16 November 2012.
+She was made an Member of the Order of the British Empire (MBE) in 2010, for services to theatre, and appeared as a "castaway" on the BBC Radio programme Desert Island Discs on 16 November 2012.

-A widow since 1958, she lives in St John's Wood, north London.
+A widow since 1958, she lived in St John's Wood, north London.
 She had two children by her marriage to Mark Marvin.
+Blanche Marvin died at her home in London on 13 January 2026, four days before her 101st birthday.